selvaseamers/kn-enterprise-grade/README.md

 Please make sure you have above versions installed before running the app
 ___
-## How to run the application
+## How to run the application with little effort

 ### For Mac/Linux Users:
-use following script to run both springboot and angular app
+Use following script to run both springboot and angular app

 `./start_city_list_app.sh `